Kottidev/react-native-oppwa/README.md

 ### 1. Add Oppwa to your project

-- First, set up Oppwa / Crashlytics in your app as instructed on [Oppwa.io](https://oppwa.io).
+- First, set up Oppwa in your app as instructed on [Oppwa.io](https://oppwa.io).
 This includes downloading the oppwa app and walking through the setup steps (downloading the SDK, adding it to your project and making some changes to your project).

 ### 2. Add react-native-oppwa